danmar/cppcheck/man/manual.md

 **error**

-when code is executed there is some bad behavior (undefined behavior, leak)
+when code is executed there is either undefined behavior or a memory leak

 **warning**